DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 standard _Ctrl+V_ command to paste something to your console.

-*A neat functionality in one mod (very weird that Bethesda haven't thought about adding it, well, like always), which you will probably use from time to time.*
+*A neat functionality in one mod (very weird that Bethesda haven't thought about adding it, well, like always), which som users will probably use from time to time.
+Can work a bit oddly, but it does the job.*

 ### [AddItemMenu - Ultimate Mod Explorer](https://www.nexusmods.com/skyrimspecialedition/mods/17563)